WEAN SAFE

 WEAN SAFE Study – WorldwidE AssessmeNt of Separation of pAtients From ventilatory assistancE

-The Executive committee is delighted to invite all WEAN SAFE Investigators to submit proposals for new secondary analyses that are not already in progress (see list of stage 1 proposals below).
+The Executive committee is delighted to invite all WEAN SAFE Investigators to submit proposals for new secondary analyses that are not already in progress (see list of stage 1 and 2 approved projects below).

-List of approved WEAN SAFE sub-studies from Stage 1 call
+Appendix: List of approved WEAN SAFE sub-studies (Stage 1 and 2 calls)

 1. A weaning score to predict the duration of weaning.